- Sports and Recreation»

 Curt Schilling also is in another club, an exclusive club.
 The 3,000 strikeout club.
 Everyone who has struck-out 3,000 is in the Hall of Fame.
 Except Schilling and Clemens.
 I can't even.

-Curt Schilling used to eat innings.
+Curt Schilling used to eat innings at a level not seen at all today

 So Curt Schilling was a throwback.
 Clemens was the same way too.
 We're talking about big men who threw big time heat, and threw it all night long.
 They baby the big right handed hurlers these days.
 The left handed ones too.